Protesters flood streets of Hamburg as G20 wraps up

 Story highlights

-- An estimated 22,000 people show up in G20 protests in German city, police says
+- Tens of thousands show up in G20 protests in German city, police say

 - The atmosphere is calm and peaceful -- in contrast to previous days of street violence